Deep learning of transition probability densities for stochastic asset models with applications in option pricing: Conclusion

 \section{Conclusion}

-This paper is the first in the literature to use a deep learning approach in approximating transition probability density for any model of the underlying.
-Deep learning not only provides the required approximations but also its ``single solve'' capability across all parameters means that effort is expended only once in a single pre-computation, delivering a parametric PDE solver that does not require recalibration.
+This paper is the first in the literature to use a deep learning approach in approximating transition probability density (TPDF) for any model of the underlying in a parametric fashion.
+Our approach not only provides the required TPDF approximations but also its ``single solve'' capability across all parameters means that effort is expended only once in a single pre-computation, delivering a parametric neural TPDF generator that does not require recalibration.

-Instead of aiming at directly solving the forward Kolmogorov (Fokker-Planck) equation for transition density which would require handling the initial condition (a ``nasty'' Dirac delta function) we use an ingenious way of first solving the backward Kolmogorov equation for cumulative probability function which involves the terminal condition, a more ``tamable'' step function, before calculating transition density by differentiating the cumulative probability.
-We train an artificial neural network by optimising a purposefully constructed cost function, thereby solving the governing partial differential equation for the cumulative distribution function of any given underlying price process.
-For this, we can use as much simulated data as needed in order to train offline a deep neural network.
-Once the network is trained, we have an ultra-fast transition density generator, tailored to the underlying model and portable to other calculation setups and computers.
-We demonstrate first for the simple Black-Scholes-Merton setup, noting that valuations with other one-dimensional processes as underlyings can likewise be solved, as can Merton's jump diffusion process.
-Next we use \citeauthor{heston1993closed}'s model \citeyearpar{heston1993closed} as an example of stochastic volatility models which can be handled.
-To confirm to versatility of the method, we conclude by showing how to solve options valuations with a time-dependent version of the Heston model as the underlying, for which there is no available closed form joint TPDF.
+Instead of aiming at directly solving the forward Kolmogorov (Fokker-Planck) equation for the TPDF, which would require handling the initial condition (a ``nasty'' Dirac delta function), we use an ingenious way of first solving the backward Kolmogorov equation for the cumulative probability function which involves the terminal condition, a more ``tamable'' step function, before calculating the TPDF by differentiating the cumulative probability.
+We train each artificial neural network (NN) by optimising a purposefully constructed cost function, thereby solving the parametric partial differential equation problem for the cumulative distribution function of any given underlying price process.
+For this, we can use as many data points as needed in order to train the NN such that it sufficiently accurately approximates the TPDF.
+Once the NN is trained, we have an ultra-fast neural TPDF generator, tailored to the underlying model and portable to other calculation setups and computers.

+We illustrate the approach first on the simplest Black-Scholes-Merton setup under geometric Brownian motion, noting that TPDF approximations for other one-dimensional models of underlyings can likewise be obtained.
+Next, we use \citeauthor{heston1993closed}'s model \citeyearpar{heston1993closed} as an example of stochastic volatility models which can be handled by the deep learning approach.
+We also show that this approach can deal with other scenarios including non-affine processes such as the SABR model of the underlying (benchmarked against Monte Carlo simulation for option prices).
+Finally, we demonstrate how neural TPDFs can be obtained for jump diffusion models (Kou's double exponential jump-diffusion \citep{kou2002jump} and stochastic volatility jump diffusion \citep{bates1996jumps}) by solving in a parametric fashion the backward Kolmogorov equations taking the form of partial integro-differential equations.